 - The screening is a collaboration with Encounters Documentary Festival

-- Filmmaker in attendance - REFRESHMENTS.
+- Courtesy of the director - REFRESHMENTS.
 Limited seating, come early

 First Wednesday Film Club often partners with